aaronlahey/aaronlahey.github.io/_posts/2015-10-04-selection-sort.markdown

 Thinking about the performance characteristics of selection sort we can see that in every case, regardless of whether the array is pre-sorted or not, we will perform `O(n)` swaps and `(On^2)/2`.
 If we were to observe every element in the array *for* every element in the array we would perform `5 * 5` or `5^2` elements.
 However, we do not observe elements that are already assumed to be in sorted order.

 Sorting algorithms in Java utilize the `Comparable<T>` interface.
-Implementations of this interface define what it means to compare one object of type `T` to another of the same type.
+Implementations of this interface define what it means to compare themselves to an object of type `T`.
 When the receiver is deemed to be "less than" the argument the method should return `-1`, if they are the same, `0`, and if greater than, `1`...

 {% highlight java linenos %}
 Integer x = 42;